 Most medical device lawsuits get consolidated as a "multi-district litigation" (MDL).
 MDLs are not the same as class actions; instead, a MDL is a streamlined method of determining preliminary matters for several lawsuits with similar facts and injuries.
 After those preliminary matters are decided, the lawsuits get transferred back to their original courts, and each case may be resolved individually.
 It is not unusual for mass torn lawsuits to get resolved during the MDL stage.

 Some MDLs concerning IVC filters include IN RE: Bard IVC Filters Products Liability Litigation (MDL No. 2641) out of Arizona, and IN RE: Cook Medical, Inc., IVC Filters Marketing, Sales Practices and Products Liability Litigation (MD No. 2570) out of Indiana.
-Just this past February, 2015, C.R.
+In March of 2018, a bellwether trial in the Arizona MDL resulted in a $3.6 million verdict for an IVC filter victim.
+And just this past February, 2015, C.R.
 Bard settled with a Nevada male patient who alleged that its broken G2 filter perforated his heart, resulting in open heart surgery and long-term hospitalization.5

 Note that the distinct facts of a plaintiff's case determine the best course of action for litigating it.
 A Nevada personal injury attorney's job is to walk the plaintiff through all the options and provide all the information necessary for the plaintiff to make the best decision for moving forward.